Apologies, but no results were found.

 Courses & Teaching

 ENGR 414 / APSC514 Precast Concrete Structures

 APSC 261 Theory of structures

-Dr. Tobber develops innovative structural systems for tall buildings that facilitate a low-damage response following large seismic events.
+Dr. Lisa Tobber is an Assistant Professor of civil engineering at the University of British Columbia’s School of Engineering.
+She develops innovative structural systems for mid-rise and high-rise buildings that facilitate a low-damage response following large natural disasters, such as earthquakes.
 Using advanced numerical simulations and large-scale experimental testing, she develops resilient, sustainable, and smart cities.

 PhD – (Structural Engineering) University of British Columbia, Canada

 BASc – (Civil Engineering) University of British Columbia, Canada

 - Design and development of resilient and sustainable buildings